 You will see another box that has people WAITING TO ATTEND.
 You will see the names of people in that box that are ready to come in (counsel and the witness).

 If the witness gets to the waiting room early, I think it is a nice idea to write them a little message.
-If you click on Chat, you will see two chat boxes appear.
-Once says “Chat for Zoom Room.”
-The other says, “Chat for waiting room.”
-Go to the waiting room chat box and type something like.
-“Hello, this is Rosalie your court reporter.
+If you click on CHAT, you will see two chat boxes appear.
+One says “Chat for Zoom Room,” the other says, “Chat for Waiting Room.”
+Go to the waiting room chat box and type something like, “Hello, this is Rosalie, your court reporter.
 We are waiting for the attorneys to arrive.
 I will bring you into the deposition room momentarily.”
 The communication to the waiting room is one-way only.
-The witness or person in the waiting room cannot send you a message back.
-(But rumor is that Zoom is working on changing that so the waiting room people can write a message to the court reporter host.)
+The witness/people in the waiting room cannot send you a message back.
+(But the rumor is that Zoom is working on changing that so the waiting room people can write a message to the court reporter host.)

-If someone sneaks into the deposition and are in the waiting room, you can ask the attorneys, “Do you expect someone named Mary Carpenter to attend this deposition?”
+If someone sneaks into the deposition and they are in the waiting room, you can ask the attorneys, “Do you expect someone named Mary Carpenter to attend this deposition?”
 If everyone says, “No,” you can hover over her name and remove her.
-I doubt that people will sneak in the deposition room ever, but who knows?
+I doubt that anyone will sneak into the deposition room, but who knows?
 That would be the remedy to remove them.

-As the host we have the power to give people the ability to screen share.
+As the host, we have the power to give people the ability to screen share.
 In my opinion, I don’t want to mess around a lot with screen share or have to go off the record when a second attorney wants to screen share.
-So what I did is before the deposition began, I clicked on the SECURITY icon down at the bottom of the Zoom screen, and I gave all participants the right to screen share.
+So what I do is, before the deposition begins, I click on the SECURITY icon down at the bottom of the Zoom screen and I give all participants the right to screen share.
 I doubt very much that there would be a fight amongst participants trying to share screens.
-If that does happen, you can take away the right and only give it to one person at a time.
+If that were to happen, you can take away the rights and only give them to one person at a time.
 That’s my personal opinion.

-Before a deposition begins, I will ask the noticing attorney how they wish to present exhibits today.
-The attorney might say via screen share.
-Then I suggest that the attorney practice sharing her/his screen before the deposition.
-They usually are grateful for that opportunity.
-There is less fiddling around during the deposition since they are confident they can share.
+Before a deposition begins, I will ask the Noticing Attorney, “How do you wish to present exhibits today?”
+The attorney might say “via screen share.”
+Then I suggest that the attorney tries sharing her/his screen before the deposition.
+They are usually grateful for that opportunity to practice, and there is less fiddling around during the deposition since they are now confident how to screen share.

-All in all, I think having the power to be the host is a good thing for court reporters; we have the opportunity to control the room and rename boxes and it is all very user friendly and makes sense once you are in the Zoom room.
+All in all, I think having the power to be the host is a good thing for court reporters because we have the opportunity to control the room and rename boxes.
+It is all very user-friendly and makes sense once you are in the Zoom room.